mariodavid/mariodavid.github.io/_drafts/security-constraints-in-cuba.md

 To make this work, the view of the order in the order editor has to match with the things that are used in the groovy script (e.g. <code>{E}.customer.type</code>).
 Here we see, that there is an implicit correlation between the editor screen definition and the constraint through the need for a particular view.
 This is somewhat problematic.
 Because of this, we need to program a little bit more defensive and check in our script.

 To check that the attributes are actually in the view (through <code>PersistenceHelper.checkLoaded</code>) on the entity it is required to use the magic variable <code>__originalEntity__</code> that gets passed into the script via <code>SecurityConstraintExtensionImpl</code>.

+<div class="information" style="color:black;">This is actually an <a href="https://github.com/mariodavid/cuba-example-security-constraints/blob/master/modules/core/src/com/company/cesc/core/SecurityConstraintExtensionImpl.groovy">extension</a> in the sample project because CUBA is not capable of doing that at the moment.
+Using PersistenceHelper with `{E}` simply does not work (see the link for more information in the comments).</div>

 We will check that the attributes are loaded via the view in order to not produce false positive results in the script. <code>PersistenceHelper.checkLoaded</code> will throw an exception if the attribute is not loaded, therefore the script will evaluate to false.